 Marco Zero Square

-Marco Zero Square (Praça do Marco Zero) is a place located in the central vicinity of Old Recife.
-From here you can get to see the attractive view of the coral reefs.
-On the reef, there's a green pillar whose crown is shaped in the form of a tulip.
-The creator of this pillar is the famous sculptor Francisco Brennand who has his own museum on the other side of the town, where you can see some of his wonderful creations.
+Marco Zero Square (Praça do Marco Zero) is located in the central vicinity of Old Recife.
+From here, you can get to see the stunning view of the coral reefs.
+There’s a green pillar whose crown is shaped in the form of a tulip on the reef.
+The creator of this pillar is the famous sculptor Francisco Brennand who has his museum on the other side of the town, where you can see some of his beautiful creations.

 Rua do Bom Jesus Island

 A little away from Zero Marker is the oldest attraction of Recife, Rua do Bom Jesus Island.
-This part of Recife was founded by the Portuguese.
-The Kahal Zur Synagogue is located here which is a good place to visit, if you love to see historical places.
-Outdoor concerts, which are generally free for the public, are held here during the weekends.
-Praca Artur Oscar, known for its nightlife and Malakoff Tower which was a former astrological observatory is also located in this area.
+The Portuguese founded this part of Recife.
+The Kahal Zur Synagogue is an excellent place to visit if you love to see historical places.
+Outdoor concerts, which are generally accessible for the public, are held here during the weekends.
+Praca Artur Oscar, known for its nightlife and Malakoff Tower, a former astrological observatory, is also located in this area.

-Capela Dourada of Franciscan Order, also known as the Golden Chapel.
+Capela Dourada (the Portuguese word for Golden Chapel) is also called Capela dos Noviços (Chapel of the Novices), is a chapel of the Franciscan Order.
 The two-storied arch of jacaranda and cedar is decorated with pure gold.
-Inside the Chapel the statue of Christ hangs on a golden cross with silver rays shining behind his head, giving the feel of Godliness.
+Inside the Chapel, the statue of Christ hangs on a golden cross with silver rays shining behind his head, giving the feel of Godliness.
 There is a small art museum inside the complex, which showcases a few silver and gold artworks.
-Also worth a visit is the Church of the Ordem Terceiro de Sao Francisco whose highlight is its one wall which is painted with an oil painting depicting Franciscan monks getting crucified.
-Behind the altar, are the church archives made of jacaranda craftsmanship which are really attractive and valuable.

 Address: Rua do Imperador Dom Pedro II 206, Recife, PE Recife, Brazil